thisz-akj/thisz-akj/README.md

 ## About Me

-I build perception systems for robotics and ADAS applications, with a focus on real-time performance, robustness, and deployment on resource-constrained edge hardware.
+I build computer vision perception systems for robotics and ADAS applications, with a focus on real-time performance, robustness, and deployment on resource-constrained edge hardware.

 My work spans the full perception pipeline — detection, segmentation, tracking, pose estimation, depth estimation, and sensor fusion — integrated into ROS2-based systems operating in real-world environments.